nvlang/egal/README.md

 ### Idea

 Now, how can we make colors of different hues but equal lightness appear equally saturated?
-One way, of course, is to set the saturation to zero, but this.
-Alternatively, one can try to find the largest chromaticity value that all the different hues can still deliver at the given lightness.
+One way, of course, is to set the chroma to zero, but this would just yield the same shade of gray independent of hue.
+Alternatively, one can try to find the largest chroma value that all the different hues can still deliver at the given lightness.
 That's precisely what _égal_ (IPA /e.ɡal/ — from French, meaning "equal" or "indifferent") does.
-It maps the absolute scale of chromaticity embedded in OkLCh into a scale that is relative to the aforementioned maximal chromaticity.
+It maps the absolute scale of chroma embedded in OkLCh into a scale that is relative to the aforementioned maximal chroma.

 <br>
 <div align="center">